-The extended network is a single subnet with a single broadcast domain, so VMs remain on the same subnet when they are moved between sites and their IP addresses do not change.
+The extended network is a single subnet with a single broadcast domain, which means the VMs remain on the same subnet when they are moved between sites.
+The VMs' IP addresses do not change when they are moved.
 So, enterprises can seamlessly migrate VMs between network sites.
 The VMs can run on either VNI-based networks or VLAN-based networks.
 For cloud providers, L2 VPN provides a mechanism to onboard tenants without modifying existing IP addresses used by their workloads and applications.

-In addition to supporting data center migration, an on-premise network extended with an L2 VPN is useful for a disaster recovery plan and dynamically engaging off-premise compute resources to meet the increased demand.
+In addition to supporting data center migration, an on-premises network extended with an L2 VPN is useful for a disaster recovery plan and dynamically engaging off-premise compute resources to meet the increased demand.

 Each L2 VPN session has one Generic Routing Encapsulation (GRE) tunnel.
 Tunnel redundancy is not supported.
 An L2 VPN session can extend up to 4094 L2 segments.

-Starting with NSX-T Data Center 2.5 release, VLAN-based segments can be extended using L2 VPN service on an NSX Edge that is managed in an NSX-T Data Center environment.
-This support allows the extension of L2 networks from VLAN to VNI, VLAN to VLAN, and VNI to VNI.
+VLAN-based and VNI-based segments can be extended using L2 VPN service on an NSX Edge node that is managed in an NSX-T Data Center environment.
+You can extend L2 networks from VLAN to VNI, VLAN to VLAN, and VNI to VNI.

 Also supported is VLAN trunking using an ESX NSX-managed virtual distributed switch (N-VDS).
-If the compute and I/O resources allow, VLAN trunking enables one NSX Edge cluster to extend multiple VLAN networks over a single interface.
+If there are sufficient compute and I/O resources, an NSX Edge cluster can extend multiple VLAN networks over a single interface using VLAN trunking.

 - Between an NSX-T Data Center L2 VPN server and an L2 VPN client hosted on an NSX Edge that is managed in an NSX Data Center for vSphere environment.
 A managed L2 VPN client supports both VLANs and VNIs.